Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 4 - The Resurrection.md

 # The Showdown - Mok's Side
 This is the fight against Death and Cerberus - which won't be super hard

+Death, despite being restrained to the floor by shadowy tendrils immediately whistles and calls out "CERBERUS!
+ATTACK!" and the rest of you watch as out from the corner of the cottage comes bounding towards all of you that crusty little white dog you saw earlier ... except as it makes its way closer you look on with horror as its body begins to morph into a muscular, towering three headed beast.
+It's practically foaming at the mouth from excitement -- the earth quaking beneath its feet as it tramples across the beautifully laid out garden.
+It runs head first into Mok, knocking him off balance and pushing him away from the rest of you.

 As they fight they will regain their memories seeing MOKs green magic:
 * As you watch Mok make his ferocious attacks against Death, for a brief moment you are paralyzed with fear as your body seems to instinctively recognise something that you don't.
 Mok's never hurt you before but for some reason you're acutely aware of how painful those attacks he so flawlessly dishes out at Death can be ...
 * Mok's calculated violence seems to be leaving behind embers of his green flames floating about in the air.
 Some land on the grassy fields and briefly catch fire.